BetaJester/binaryizer/README.md

 **explicitly_raw**

 Lastly, items can be marked as explicitly convertible to raw data with a template overload.
-This is probably the path of least resistance, and works with minimal if the data is in a container, with no overhead or maintenance.
+This is probably the path of least resistance, and works with minimal effort if the data is in a container, with no overhead or maintenance.

 ```cpp
 struct rawdata {